MicrosoftDocs/azure-dev-docs/javascript/node-howto-e2e.md

 ---
-title: Node.js development with Visual Studio Code and Azure
+title: Deploy a containerized Node.js app with VS Code and Azure
 description: Complete end-to-end tutorial illustrating how create, dockerize, and deploy to Azure, a Node.js app
 services: multiple
 author: karlerickson